MDeseo/leaflet-challenge/README.md

 # leaflet-challenge
 Assignment 15 - Web Mapping

-Part 1: Create the Earthquake Visualisation
+Creating Earthquake Visualisation

-Your first task is to visualise an earthquake dataset.
-Complete the following steps:
+This task is to visualise an earthquake dataset.

-Get your dataset.
-To do so, follow these steps:
+This was carried out with the following steps:

-The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Visit the USGS GeoJSON Feed Links to an external site.page and choose a dataset to visualise.
-The following image is an example screenshot of what appears when you visit this link:
+Get dataset from the USGS that provides earthquake data in a number of different formats and updated every 5 minutes.
+The USGS GeoJSON Feed Links (https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) has the dataset to visualise.

-When you click a dataset (such as "All Earthquakes from the Past 7 Days"), you will be given a JSON representation of that data.
-Use the URL of this JSON to pull in the data for the visualisation.
-The following image is a sampling of earthquake data in JSON format:
+Using the dataset such as "All Earthquakes from the Past 7 Days", a JSON representation of that data will be given.
+The URL of this JSON was used to pull in the data for the visualisation.

-image.png

-Import and visualise the data by doing the following:

-Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.
+Using Leaflet, a map was created that plots all the earthquakes from the dataset based on their longitude and latitude.

-Your data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by colour.
-Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in colour.
+Data markers were added that reflect the magnitude of the earthquake by their size and the depth of the earthquake by colour.
+Earthquakes with higher magnitudes would appear larger, and earthquakes with greater depth would appear darker in colour.

-Hint: The depth of the earth can be found as the third coordinate for each earthquake.

-Include popups that provide additional information about the earthquake when its associated marker is clicked.
+Popups that provide additional information about the earthquake when its associated marker is clicked was added.

-Create a legend that will provide context for your map data.
+A legend was alos created that provide context to the map data.

-Your visualisation should look something like the preceding map.